MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/unity-multiplayer-api-reference/PlayFab.Multiplayer/PlayFabMultiplayer.OnAddMemberCompletedHandler.md

 # PlayFabMultiplayer.OnAddMemberCompletedHandler delegate

-Handler for when the operation started by a previous call to !:Lobby.AddMember completed
+Handler for when the operation started by a previous call to [`AddMember`](./Lobby/AddMember.md) completed

 ```csharp
 public delegate void OnAddMemberCompletedHandler(Lobby lobby, PFEntityKey localUser, int result);